In this article:

 1) Location

-Homes located on low-lying land near coastal areas are more prone to flooding, especially in the east coast of Peninsular Malaysia.
+Homes located on low-lying land near coastal areas are more prone to flooding, especially on the east coast of Peninsular Malaysia.

-During the north-east monsoon between November and January, some areas suffer flooding which is only expected to worsen over time.
+Some areas suffer flooding during the northeast monsoon between November and January, which is expected to worsen over time.

-The rainy season also poses a threat to houses and buildings built on hills and slopes that might be at risk of collapse from soil erosion unless soil retention works were adequately handled from the start.
+The rainy season also poses a threat to houses and buildings built on hills and slopes, which might collapse from soil erosion unless soil retention works were adequately handled from the start.

 2) Weather Extremes

-Taiping is known to be one of the wettest places in Malaysia with an average rainfall of 4,000mm per annum.
+Taiping is known to be one of Malaysia’s wettest places, with an average annual rainfall of 4,000mm.

-Meanwhile, the driest place in Malaysia is Sitiawan, Perak with an average rainfall of only 1,787mm a year.
+Meanwhile, Kuala Klawang is the driest place in Malaysia, with an average annual rainfall of only 1,787mm.

-Over the years as the effects of climate change take hold, it would be wise to consider what weather extremes your home will potentially be subjected to.
+As the effects of climate change take hold over the years, it would be wise to consider what weather extremes your home could potentially be subjected to.

 This will help you understand how climate change will affect the structure of your home and the surrounding landscape.